 This goes for other fermented foods such as sauerkraut, sourdough, kombucha and kimchi.

-When I was growing up, yogurt went rogue by introducining soy yogurt, that chalky pasty stuff that you were supposed to eat if you were allergic/sensitive to dairy or you were vegan.
+When I was growing up, yogurt went rogue by introducing soy yogurt, that chalky pasty stuff that you were supposed to eat if you were allergic/sensitive to dairy or if you were vegan.
 I choked many of those down, as that was the only option to the equally unpalatable “fat-free” yogurt of the 80’s.

 My Yogurt Review

 So Delicious Coconut Milk Yogurt.
 Not as thick and creamy as traditional yogurt, with a very strong coconut taste.
-I dont mind the taste of unsweetened plain dairy yogurt but the combination of coconut with a sour aftertaste was not appealing to me.
+I don’t mind the taste of unsweetened, plain dairy yogurt but the combination of coconut with a sour aftertaste was not appealing to me.
 Contains rice starch and locust bean gum to help thicken it.

-Goat Milk Yogurt by Black Sheep. if you can’t tolerate dairy, goat’s milk might be a good alternative for you.
+Goat Milk Yogurt by Black Sheep.
+If you can’t tolerate dairy, goat’s milk might be a good alternative for you.
 Another benefit to goat’s milk is the absence of stabilizers or thickeners.
 It is thick and creamy like dairy yogurt but be warned, this plain yogurt tastes just like goat cheese.
 After I took a bite I had to check the date – had it gone bad?
 No, it is just oddly high in sodium, 65 mg per container.
-I would liken this yogut more for making a creamy dip rather than eating for breakfast or putting in a smoothie.
+I would liken this yogurt more for making a creamy dip rather than eating for breakfast or putting in a smoothie.